norad02/summer2019/shrey/DailyNotes.md

 ### Task 1: Disassembling Of Particulate Matter Sensor

-Today's work consisted of dismantling of particulate matter (PM) sensors.
+Today's work consisted of disassembling particulate matter (PM) sensors.
 There were two sections within these sensors:

 - A portion containing the sensor itself (Optical Particle Counter) and an Argon Arduino Board to manage it.
 - A portion containing a GPS, camera module, and the processing units

-### 1.1: Sensor Portion (Exterior)
+### Task 1.1: Sensor Portion (Exterior)

 **Main Components:**